Yuvakishore555/bharathverse/README.md

 - **🗣️ AI-Powered Summaries**
   Conversational, multilingual summaries of characters and stories with a storytelling tone

-- **🎧 Voice Narration Mode**
+- **🎧 Voice Narration Mode(Planned for future)**
-  Especially designed for kids and audio learners with calm narration for bedtime stories
+  If the apllication allows, we will try to add a narrator mode, especially designed for kids and audio learners with calm narration for bedtime stories

 - **🌐 Multilingual Mode**
   Supports Sanskrit, Hindi, Telugu, and English for regional accessibility